 If relevant to your activity you may use Unit 5 to include document/s such as:

 - activity plan.

 Acceptable formats and limits

-- Online submission: a single Word or PDF document only, containing a maximum of 10 A4 pages (maximum file size 5 MB).
+- a single Word or PDF document only, containing a maximum of 10 A4 pages (maximum file size 5 MB).

-Note: links to this information online are not accepted.
+Note: weblinks to this information online are not accepted.

 If you’re successful you will be required to fill in an acquittal report when your activity has finished.
 An acquittal report details your activity and how you spent the grant.
 The acquittal report will be available for you to access in Online Grants

 once a copy of your signed funding agreement has been received.

 Your acquittal report must be submitted within 90 days of the activity completion date as specified in the funding agreement.